 So how you choose to serve your booze – and what time of day your wedding is – can have a significant impact.

 4. Track all expenses

 There will be a lot of payments to keep track of – so start a spreadsheet as soon as you start paying for things.
-We recommend you to download our Budget Tracker here – why we love it so much is because it not only lists all areas and keeps track of what you have left to spend, it also suggests how to split the budget in between the various areas.
-Check it out!
+We highly recommend you to grab our budget tool because it not only lists all areas and keeps track of what you have left to spend, it also suggests how to split the budget in between the various areas.
+Be sure to check it out!

 By having an overview of your budget with the approximate amounts you can expect to pay for each wedding day aspect, you can keep track of actual costs, paid so far and amounts due and easily figure out where to save.
 So clever and FREE!